epsilonsample/redacted-project-docs/content/how-to/submit-bit-order.md

 1. Navigate to **My Bits**.
 2. Click the **Bit Order** button at the top.
 3. Fill in the order details:
     - Select the bit type needed.
-   - Specify quantity
+    - Select the quantity of bits.
     - Add any notes or requirements.
-4. Review your order
+4. Review your order for accuracy.
-5. Click **Submit**
+5. Click the **Submit** button.

 ## Order Information

-When placing an order, specify:
+When placing an order, verify:

 - Product type or specifications
 - Quantity needed